ossf/scorecard/docs/checks.md

 This test has tiered scoring.
 Each tier must be fully satisfied to achieve points at the next tier.
 For example, if you fulfill the Tier 3 checks but do not fulfill all the Tier 2 checks, you will not receive any points for Tier 3.

-Note: If Scorecard is run without an administrative access token, the requirements that specify “For administrators” are ignored.
+Note: If Scorecard is run without an administrative access token, the requirements that specify “For administrators” can be safely ignored, and scores will be determined as if all such requirements have been met.

 Tier 1 Requirements (3/10 points):
   - Prevent force push
   - Prevent branch deletion
-  - For administrators: Include administrator for review

 Tier 2 Requirements (6/10 points):
-  - Required reviewers >=1
+  - Require at least 1 reviewer for approval before merging (for administrators, this requirement weights twice than the others in this tier)
-  - For administrators: Last push review
+  - For administrators: Require PRs prior to make any code changes
-  - For administrators: Strict status checks (require branches to be up-to-date before merging)
+  - For administrators: Require branch to be up to date before merging
+  - For administrators: Require approval of the most recent reviewable push

 Tier 3 Requirements (8/10 points):
-  - Status checks defined
+  - Require branch to pass at least 1 status check before merging

 Tier 4 Requirements (9/10 points):
-  - Required reviewers >= 2
+  - Require at least 2 reviewers for approval before merging
+  - Require review from code owners

 Tier 5 Requirements (10/10 points):
-  - For administrators: Dismiss stale reviews
+  - For administrators: Dismiss stale reviews and approvals when new commits are pushed
-  - For administrators: Require CODEOWNER review
+  - For administrators: Include administrator for review

 GitLab Integration Status:
   - GitLab associates releases with commits and not with the branch.
 Releases are ignored in this portion of the scoring.